What virus? At GOP’s convention, pandemic is largely ignored

 To be sure, the Republicans’ event looked very different from past conventions.
 Because of the virus, the GOP canceled what would have been mass gatherings drawing thousands to North Carolina or Florida, and they have been consulting with a coronavirus adviser.
 Indoor speeches were delivered without audiences.
 But outdoor events have featured guests.

-That included a Rose Garden address Tuesday by first lady Melania Trump, who spoke about the toll of virus, and Pence’s speech Wednesday, delivered in front of about 100 people, including Pence’s family and wounded veterans.
+That included a Rose Garden address Tuesday by first lady Melania Trump, who spoke about the toll of the virus, and Pence’s speech Wednesday, delivered in front of about 100 people, including Pence’s family and wounded veterans.

 Chairs were positioned at Fort McHenry with some space between them, but many in the crowd rushed to the front at the end to greet Pence, Trump and their wives.
 While the president and first lady appeared to keep their distance, Pence was seen shaking hands, exchanging fist bumps, and at one point accepting a small gift from an audience member.
 Few in the crowd were seen wearing masks.